[1] HK COMPANIES ORDINANCE (GENERAL)

 • Section 760 provides that any aggrieved parties including the creditors can, within a period of 20 years of the deregistration, apply to the court for an order to restore the company to the position such that it is to continue as before.
 See section 760(3) [here].

-The difference between deregistration and liquidation can best be explained by using an analogy here: there are two ways of handling the human body after a person's death.
+The difference between deregistration and winding-up can best be explained by using an analogy here: there are two ways of handling the human body after a person's death.
 Deregistraiton is like a burial and liquidation is like a cremation.
 One can re-examine the corpse after the burial, but one cannot re-examine the corpse after the cremation as it has been reduced into ashes.
 That is why many property developers, after the completion the sale of flats, will liquidate the company which was set up for the development project.
 They do this to protect themselves against any contract or tort claims in future.

 In case that the directors or members make a decision on de-registration, then the directors must clear the tax liabilities by applying to the Inland Revenue Department for a no-objection letter.
 In case that the members decide to wind up the Company voluntarily, it is the liquidator who should clear the tax liabilities.